ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 [R9]	A BPI MUST be implemented on a DLT.

-Security and Privacy requirements of a Smart Bilateral are key and are strongly dependent on the security and privacy assurances that the DLT on which the BPI is implemented can provide.
+Security and Privacy requirements of a BPI are key and are strongly dependent on the security and privacy assurances that the DLT on which the BPI is implemented can provide.
 BPIs need to take great care to avoid the following two situations:
 1. Weaken the security assurances of the underlying DLT by increasing the DLT attack surface.
 Such an expansion of the attack surface can occur through for example concentration of value-at-risk in one or more BPIs above the value used to economically secure the underlying DLT.
 This situation would make it economically attractive to attack, and subvert, the underlying DLT to extract the value in one or more BPIs.
-2. Appreciably increase the existing attack surface of a DLT such that the security assur-ances of the Smart Bilateral become significantly weaker than the underlying DLT.
+2. Appreciably increase the existing attack surface of a DLT such that the security assurances of the BPI become significantly weaker than the underlying DLT.
 An example of such a situation can occur when a commercial state object such as a Financing contract or an Order in BPI A is dependent on a commercial state object such as an invoice as collateral in BPI B, and when BPI B has weaker transaction finality assurances than either BPI A or the underlying DLT.
 In that scenario, the commercial state object in BPI A cannot provably rely on the invoice as collateral in BPI B since the invoice might be reverted, and it would then no longer be a suitable collateral.

 Hence, we enumerate the following requirements below: